2020-21 Sustainable Communities TAE Course/Module Development Grant Program

 Grants of up to $3,000 will be offered based on submitted budgets, commensurate to the effort required.
 The funds could be used in various ways, such as to:

-- Acquire off-campus training for the faculty (such as short courses, workshops, conferences) in the proposed subject field.
+- Cost of training (such as short courses, workshops, conferences) in the proposed subject field.

 - Purchase course materials, specialized software, data sets or equipment necessary for running the course.